JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

 Compose Multiplatform for web fully supports the common Navigation library APIs, and on top of that allows your apps to receive navigational input from the browser.
-Users can use the **Back** and **Forward** buttons in the browser to move through the back stack, as well as input URLs with valid routes directly to get to a particular destination.
+Users can use the **Back** and **Forward** buttons in the browser to move between navigation routes reflected in the browser history, as well as use the address bar to understand where they are and get to a destination directly.

-To bind your web app presentation to the navigation graph defined in your common code, call the `window.bindToNavigation()` method in your Kotlin/Wasm code:
+To bind the web app to the navigation graph defined in your common code, call the `window.bindToNavigation()` method in your Kotlin/Wasm or Kotlin/JS code:

 ```kotlin
 @OptIn(ExperimentalComposeUiApi::class)